davidafshepherd/tetrecs/README.md

-The tetrecs folder is the project directory.
-The .jar file is the executable .jar file that starts up the game.
+"tetrecs" is the project directory. "tetrecs.jar" is the executable .jar file that starts up the game.

-However, you have to be connected to the University of Southampton VPN, "GlobalProtect", to view the scoreboard and play the multiplayer mode.
+To view the scoreboard and play the multiplayer mode, you need to be connected to the University of Southampton VPN, "GlobalProtect".
 The link to the VPN is here https://knowledgenow.soton.ac.uk/Articles/KB0011610.